 To assist in managing demand and reducing wait times to board ferries, from November 2018 we will be introducing light fares on selected ferry departures from Kettering and new standard fares on other services.
 There will be no changes to resident fares.
 During this phase we will be working with customers who regularly travel with heavy vehicles and freight to ensure we provide the best solutions for their travel.

 SeaLink will introduce online ticket sales from July 2019.
 Residents, landowners and visitors will be able to pre-purchase individual tickets and 10 trip pass tickets online and eventually through ticket agents.
 This will speed up the check in process as more customers prepay their ferry trip.

-We will work with the Ferry Reference Committee on a resident/landowner Bruny Island Club program and will commence conducting on-board market research, to find out about all users of the ferry service.
-This will provide insight into the on-board experience, satisfaction, timetables and whether users of the ferry would use a pre-arranged ticketing or booking service.
+SeaLink has worked with the Ferry Reference Committee on a resident/landowner Bruny Island Club program and issued more than 1800 family and friends’ vouchers for travel prior to December 2019.
+SeaLink plan to undertake onboard research to provide insight into the on-board experience, satisfaction, timetables and whether users of the ferry will use pre-purchased ticketing.

 We will continue to work with Government on land-side infrastructure developments and improvements to the land-side infrastructure.

-We envisage that the findings of the market research will be finalised by this stage and subject to the outcomes of a trial booking system and community response, a pre-arranged ticketing and/or booking system may be opened for all services in preparation for the arrival of the first new vessel.
+We envisage that the findings of the market research will be finalised and subject to the outcomes of a trial booking system and community response, a pre-arranged ticketing and/or booking system may be opened for all services.